Woosmap/geofencing-cordova-plugin/getting_started.md

 cordova platform add android
 ```

-**Add Woosmap Geofencing Cordova plugin to your project**
+**Add the Woosmap Geofencing Cordova plugin to your project**

 ```
 cordova plugin add https://github.com/sanginfolbs/wgs_geofencing_cordova_release.git
 ```

-**Running plugin on Android platfrom**
+**Running the plugin on the Android platform**

-**_Before running the app on Android platform you need to perform following steps._**
+**_Before running the app on the Android platform, you need to perform the  following steps._**

 _**Configuring Github username and access token**_
 Since the plugin uses Woosmap Geofencing SDK deployed on Github packages, you will need to create a Github access token and configure it in your dev environment.
 Please go through this [link](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to know about creating access tokens in Github.
 Make sure you have given `read-package` permission while creating the token.

-Once you create your Github personal access token create two environment variables.
+Once you create your Github personal access token, create two environment variables.
 Variable `GITHUB_USER` will contain your Github user id and variable `GITHUB_PERSONAL_ACCESS_TOKEN` will contain your Github personal access token.
 Check this [link](https://saralgyaan.com/posts/set-passwords-and-secret-keys-in-environment-variables-maclinuxwindows-python-quicktip/) to know how to set up environment variables on Windows and Mac.

 _**Download Firebase configuration file**_

-Once you add `android` platform you will need download and place firebase configuration file in the appropriate folder.
+Once you add the `android` platform, you will need to download and place the firebase configuration file in the appropriate folder.
 Follow steps given [here](https://support.google.com/firebase/answer/7015592?hl=en#zippy=%2Cin-this-article) to download your configuration file.
 Put the file in `platforms` -> `android` -> `app` folder.

-Once you have done this, replace the www folder in your project with Example->www folder and build the project using following command
+Once you have done this, replace the www folder in your project with Example->www folder and build the project using following command:

 ```
 cordova build